moinism/chotadb/README.md

 This document still not complete and lacks a few things.

+ * Write tests for all methods
+ * Add continues integration (Travis CI)
+ * Register on npm
  * Document all API
  * Create site
  * A main demo